serverscom/AutomaticMaintenance/docs-additional/Configuration.md

 ```

 SRV03 is a stand-alone Hyper-V host, that's why it uses `Example-Template2`, which describes how to maintain Hyper-V hosts in this example infrastructure.
-Note, that `Example-Template2` does not have step commands defined, but the template itself inherits properties from `Example-Template`, that's why we see all those attributes in the configuration.
+Note, that `Example-Template2` does not have plug-ins defined, but the template itself inherits properties from `Example-Template`, that's why we see all those attributes in the configuration.
 This also gives us `UpdateInstallFilter`.

 ### SRV04
 ```